Ouroboros (Red Dwarf): Plot

 Waking on Starbug, Kochanski smothers Lister with kisses, thinking he is her Lister, and old Dave is not too eager to point out her error, though Kryten does try, to no avail.
 Heading to the cockpit, the crew finds that the GELFs are after Lister in order to return him to his wife.
 Kochanski uses her advanced knowledge to help them to lose the pursuing GELF ship, leading it down onto an asteroid, where it crashes.
-Lister tells her that they cannot re-establish the link with her ship's reality, so she's stuck with them for the moment and if they do not find the temporal disturbance in time she'll be stuck.
-Kochanski is less than happy about this, and bends all her efforts towards finding the spatial co-ordinates that will allow them to relink.
-Kryten meanwhile worries that Kochanski is going to end up staying, and will eventually take Lister away from him.
+Lister tells her that they cannot re-establish the link with her ship's reality, so she is stuck with them for the moment and if they do not find the temporal disturbance in time she will be stuck.
+Kochanski is unhappy about this and bends all her efforts towards finding the spatial co-ordinates that will allow them to relink.
+Kryten, meanwhile, worries that Kochanski is going to end up staying, and will eventually take Lister away from him.
 He becomes quite hysterical as he yells that he might be alone again like he was on the Nova 5, but Lister points out that he killed the crew (as was read in the book Infinity Welcomes Careful Drivers that he put water on the computers of the Nova 5, causing it to crash).
 Then Kryten laments how the S.S.
 Augustus crew left him alone, before he went on the Nova 5.
 But Lister protests that they died of old age.

-As they try to re-establish the link, Kochanski tells Kryten that she knows he doesn't like her, and Kryten tells her that she is not good enough for Lister.
+As they try to re-establish the link, Kochanski tells Kryten that she knows he does not like her, and Kryten tells her that she is not good enough for Lister.
 In the middle of the argument however the link is found again, and it looks like Kochanski will be able to leave.
 Kryten is delighted, and so is Kochanski.
 Lister has a last few minutes with Kristine before she leaves, and gives her the tube with his sample in it.
-Lister explains that the reason why he spent most of his early life drifting was because he didn't have anything to look to as he didn't know who he was or where he came from.
-Kochanski consoles Lister by promising him to tell their child all about him, so that it doesn't grow up thinking its parents deserted it, as his own did.
+Lister explains that the reason why he spent most of his early life drifting was because he did not have anything to look to as he did not know who he was or where he came from.
+Kochanski consoles Lister by promising him to tell their child all about him, so that it does not grow up thinking its parents deserted it, as his own did.